gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

-# Design guidelines for extensions
+﻿# Design guidelines for extensions

 When creating an extension, you must first consider how your technology and services can bring convenience and the most benefit to users through Clova.
 The document provides guidelines for designing an extension to bring a healthy and beneficial service to users.

 It is possible to create an extension for web service information lookup, shopping and delivery services, interactive games, broadcasts, real-time briefings, IoT device control, and even for other voice-initiated activities or services.
-Once you know the type of extension you want to create, make sure to create it in accordance with the design guidelines.
+When you develop an extension, make sure to create it in accordance with the design guidelines.
 The details covered here are only the basic recommendations for designing the extension with examples.
 You can further design and implement the extension according to your own business experience and service characteristics.

 * [Setting goals](#SettingGoal)
 * [Writing user scenario scripts](#MakeUseCaseScenarioScript)